Taming the Garden

 Taming the Garden is a 2021 documentary film directed by Salomé Jashi, a former journalist.
 It was nominated for the World Cinema Documentary Competition at the 2021 Sundance Film Festival.

-Plot
+Synopsis

 The film documents the extreme lengths that Bidzina Ivanishvili, Georgia's former prime minister and the world's 349th richest billionaire, goes to acquire trees for the construction of the Shekvetili Dendrological Park, an arboretum on his estate on the coast of the Black Sea.